pljson/pljson/readme.txt

 4. To Test the implementation, run the /testsuite/testall.sql file
 5. To learn the API, look at the files in /examples

-Documentation can be found at  http://oracleoss.com or at http://database-geek.com Generel information about JSON is available at http://www.json.org
+Generel information about JSON is available at http://www.json.org